 - Puppy Shampoo (we recommend a gentle soap free puppy shampoo)

-- Natural non-greasy puppy treats (some families use Cheerios)
+- Natural non-greasy puppy treats (Plain Cheerios are a good option)

 - Washable Bedding for the Crate

 - A Stuffed Animal (or 2 or 3) for inside the crate just get ones with nothing they can get off that they can choke them (hard eyes or nose).
 This can help the puppies sleep better the first few nights.
 Some families have gotten a Snuggle Pet that has a heartbeat and warmth that seems to help.

 - A Leash and Collar.
 A Collar that will go as small as 9″ and expands usually works for the puppies.
 If you live in a more urban area or will walk where there is traffic, we recommend a harness which will give you better control.

 Some puppies won’t eat or drink as well as we want them to when they are settling in to their new home.
 It is very exciting for them just as it is for you so they can get distracted or even a little tummy upset for a day or two.
 A few things you can have on hand just in case you need to entice them are listed below:

 - A few cans of Purina Pro Plan Puppy Chicken & Rice (this can be mixed into their kibble or by itself)